Sayrox85/AK-ADMIN-KEY-SYS-BYPASS-/README.md

+EVERYONE THIS IS CURRENTLY PATCHED AS THEY REALISED THAT THIS SHIT LOWK GOT SOME ATTENTION IM WORKING ON A NEW KEY SYSTEM BYPASS CURRENTLY JUST GIMME SOME TIME XD

 Hey there my cute little AK Admin devs and users

 Im back again with a key sys bypass for this fuckass script